Understanding A1 Rated Micro-sd Cards – Why to Buy it?

 - Sustained sequential performance of 10MBps

 This new “A1” rating will help users know if the SD card, is capable of better handling of Mobile Applications.

-- They are faster compared to the normal rated SD Cards
+- They are faster in comparison to the normal rated SD Cards

 - You can utilize the cards as internal memory.

-Times have changed and gone are old days SD cards were used just for storing MP3 and Videos.
+Times are changing and we are past the old days when SD cards were primarily meant for storing MP3 and Videos.
 Now mobile devices are capable of handling any type of Files, thanks to those Millions of Android Apps.

 On App stores you can find a variety of mobile Apps, that literally replicates the functionality of your PC software.
 You can do CAD or even play GTA on your smartphone, but there comes a problem with storage space. to use Apps, you have to choose between storage space or App performance.

-To get lag free performance you have to leave an App in your internal storage, but after installing a few HD games and App caches getting created continually, your phone soon greets you with Memory full notification.
+To get a lag-free performance you have to leave an App in your internal storage, but after installing a few HD games and App caches start getting created rapidly, and your phone soon greets you with Memory full notification.

 Now after the introduction of Adoptable storage feature, the fragmentation between internal and external storage may be solved, but only if the card meets the benchmarks.

 SD cards already have ratings named Classes which denotes the read-write speeds of files on to them.
 But we can’t be sure, whether these Cards can offer better performance for Apps,